 - Life Updates – Whenever an update occurs, you get it for free, for life.

-The Muscle Experiment is no nonsense body weight program designed around the most effective exercises and training routines for muscle building.
+The Muscle Experiment is a no-nonsense, bodyweight program designed around the most effective exercises and training routines for muscle building.

 Like weight lifting training plans for muscle growth, The Muscle Experiment is also designed around the principle of progressive overload.